-Mr. Floyd and Dr. Islam hold equity interests totaling 65.14% of Elion Oncology, Inc., which owns 2.7% of our common stock.
+Mr. Floyd and Dr. Islam hold equity interests totaling 66.18% of Elion Oncology, Inc., which owns 1.8% of our common stock.
 On August 23, 2020, we entered into a condition precedent License Agreement with Elion Oncology ("Elion License Agreement"), pursuant to which we acquired an exclusive license to develop, manufacture and commercialize PCS6422 globally.
 The grant of license was conditioned on the following being satisfied by October 30, 2020: (i) our closing on an equity financing of at least \$15 million in gross proceeds and (ii) successful up-listing to Nasdaq.

 On October 6, 2020, all conditions were satisfied, resulting in the addition of PCS6422 to the Processa portfolio, and we paid \$100,000 cash and issued 825,000 shares of our common stock to Elion.
-Such shares are subject to a lock-up, with 50% of such shares released from such lock up after six months and the remaining 25% tranches to be released following 9 months and 12 months, respectively.
+Such shares were subject to a lock-up, which has been satisfied.

-As part of the Elion License Agreement, we have agreed to issue to Elion 100,000 shares of our common stock on each of the first and second anniversary dates of the Elion License Agreement.
-We believe the payment of these amounts is probable and represent seller financing since the only condition related to their payment is the passage of time, which management does not believe is substantive.
+As part of the Elion License Agreement, we issued 100,000 shares of our common stock to Elion on October 6, 2021, the first anniversary of the Elion License Agreement.
+We have agreed to issue an additional 100,000 shares of our common stock on the second anniversary date of the Elion License Agreement.
+We believe the payment of this amount is probable and represent seller financing since the only condition related to their payment is the passage of time, which management does not believe is substantive.
 We valued the shares at \$4.00 per share based on the underwritten public offering price on October 6, 2020, which is the date the conditions precedent in the license agreement were met.